 - Impact of Creative Elements.
 How do the different communication design elements work together or compete with each to maintain attention?

 - Points of Emotional Engagement.
-For television, radio and other non-static advertising, how does emotional reactions evolve during the execution and how does this affect effectiveness?
+For television, radio and other non-static advertising, how do emotional reactions evolve during the execution and how does this affect effectiveness?

 Your Next Steps?